bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 61°
-- overcast clouds
+- broken clouds
 - 76% humidity
-- 4 mph wind
+- 8 mph wind

 No precipitation in the past 24 hours